DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ### Type File

-Since PDDL uses types and heredity, the plugin needs information about the type hierarchy.
+Since pddl uses types and heredity, the plugin needs information about the type hierarchy.
 This should be provided here.
 The type file field is a file chooser.
 It expects a file of type json.
 It should contain a type hierarchy as json dict, structured to contain child types as keys and parent types as values.
 One child can only have one parent, and the defined hierarchy has to have exactly one root type.
 In case a hierarchy has multiple root types, one additional level can be added, deriving all root types from 'Object' for example.
 The root type (obviously) has no parent.<br>
 **Important:** All types used in a state pool, or in the facts file have to be part of this hierarchy.<br>